farcasterxyz/contracts/docs/docs.md

 ### Administration

 The owner can pause and unpause the contract, which pauses registration, transfer, and recovery.
+The owner has one time use permissions to migrate data during the migration phase.

+### Migration

+The IdRegistry is deployed in a trusted state where keys may not be registered by anyone except the owner.
+The owner will populate the KeyRegistry with existing state by using bulk operations.
+Once complete, the owner will call `migrate()` to set a migration timestamp and emit an event.
+Hubs watch for the `Migrated` event and 24 hours after it is emitted, they cut over to this contract as the source of truth.

 ### Upgradeability